ProjectsGm2/Gm2-Category-Sort/README.md

 basic stemming so minor wording differences like `lugs` vs `lug`, `holes`/`hh` vs `hole` still map to the correct terms.

+HTML entities are automatically decoded so a phrase like `19.5"` can be written as `19.5&amp;quot;` and still match wheel size categories.

 ### Branch Rules

 Use **Tools → Branch Rules** to set include and exclude keywords for each